Announcing 2018 Highway Safety Poster Contest Winners

-Each year, Caltrans holds its Annual Highway Safety Poster contest.
-The contest is open to the children and grandchildren of Caltrans employees, and it gives the children an opportunity to express their messages about the importance of driving safely in or near highway work zones.
-It also allows them to be part of Caltrans' educational outreach and life-saving message.
+Each year, Caltrans holds its annual Highway Safety poster contest.
+The contest is open to children, grandchildren, nieces and nephews of Caltrans employees, and it gives the children an opportunity to express their messages about the importance of driving safely in or near highway work zones.
+It also allows them to be part of Caltrans’ educational outreach and life-saving message.

 Below are the Winning Posters and a Brief Introduction to the Creators

 Kayla Ung is a 16-year-old junior at Franklin High School.
 Kayla’s dad, Edmund Ung, is a Senior Electronics Engineer in Materials Engineering and Testing Services at the Headquarters Transportation Lab.
 She loves cats and watercolor paintings, and in her spare time enjoys drawing, crafting, and baking (especially cookies and brownies… yum!).
 Kayla says “drivers need to be aware of their surroundings at night on the road, especially in construction zones.
 Construction occurs at night as well as during the day.”

 Elaheh Khazi, is the 12-year-old daughter of Parwiz Khazi, a Transportation Electrical Engineer in District 4.
 She is a seventh grade honor student at Hopkins Junior High School and loves reading, painting, writing stories, drawing, playing piano, cooking, and playing sports.
 Elaheh’s message to the traveling public is save a text for another time, to save a life every time.
 This is an important message for her because she wants to prevent unnecessary accidents due to one’s negligence.
 Furthermore, she hopes that as a community we could be safe rather than sorry.